Screening and Diagnosis

 Often in the case of melanomas, a surgeon performs a lymph node test by injecting either a radioactive substance or a blue dye (or both) near the skin tumor.
 Next, the surgeon uses a scanner to find the lymph nodes containing the radioactive substance or stained with the dye.
 The surgeon might then remove the nodes to check for the presence of cancer cells.

-If the doctor suspects that the tumor may have spread, the doctor might also use a standard chest x-ray, computed axial tomography (CAT scan or CT scan), or magnetic resonance imaging (MRI) to try to locate tumors in other parts of the body.
+If the doctor suspects that the tumor may have spread, the doctor might also use computed axial tomography (CAT scan or CT scan), or magnetic resonance imaging (MRI) to try to locate tumors in other parts of the body.